 First-Aid Kit [Basic]

-Mark and I carry this First-Aid Kit which gave us the bare essentials.
-Polysporin, bandaids, hydration salts, safety pins, and much more.
-We added pain medication to it as well, including headache and motion sickness pills.
+Mark and I carry a simple First-Aid Kit which gives us the bare essentials.
+Polysporin, bandaids, hydration salts, safety pins, pain medication including headache and motion sickness pills.
+Just make your own to make it easier and cheaper.

 Tee Tree Oil